 McAneny may have judged the convening of this commission providential in light of the attacks that were being made on his Fifth Avenue widening project by the Evening Journal.
-"Hundreds of workmen with saw and hammer and chisel are destroying the peace and beauty of Fifth avenue between Forty-seventh and Fifty-eighth streets these days," lamented the newspaper in an article labeling what it called "historic Fifth Avenue" a "sad wreck."
+"Hundreds of workmen with saw and hammer and chisel are destroying the peace and beauty of Fifth avenue between Forty-seventh and Fifty-eighth streets these days," lamented the newspaper in an article labeling what it called "Historic Fifth Av[enue]" a "sad wreck."
 The paper decried the loss of what it termed "open-air dining rooms" belonging to several hotels, as well as the loss of gardens and porticoes attached to mansions belonging to W.K.
 Vanderbilt, Mrs. Collis P. Huntington, and W.W.
 Astor, among others, and the loss of courtyards in front of St. Patrick's Cathedral and the Union Club.
-The complaints were motivated partly by the newspaper's antipathy to the current members of the Board of Estimate, but also by the perceived change to the status of Fifth Avenue above 47th Street, which was still an upscale district of mansions, posh hotels, and clubhouses.59 Where lower Fifth Avenue had already become one of the city's major business corridors, and the widening could be cast merely as relief for a hopelessly congested commercial district, the modernization of upper Fifth Avenue seemed to be designed to provoke an actual change in the character of the street.
+The complaints were motivated partly by the newspaper's antipathy to the current members of the Board of Estimate, but also by the perceived change to the status of Fifth Avenue above 47th Street, which was still an upscale district of mansions, posh hotels, and clubhouses.
+Where lower Fifth Avenue had already become one of the city's major business corridors, and the widening could be cast merely as relief for a hopelessly congested commercial district, the modernization of upper Fifth Avenue seemed to be designed to provoke an actual change in the character of the street.
 It was a change that the Vanderbilts, in particular, had been fighting against for years by imposing restrictive covenants on the lands around their buildings.
-60 Ordered by the city to remove their
+Ordered by the city to remove their encroachments-also proud symbols of wealth and taste-to accommodate more vehicles on the avenue, the Vanderbilts and their neighbors had no choice but to comply.
+The restrictive covenants would not last much longer, and by the 1920s most of the remaining mansions were demolished.

-58 "Fifth Avenue Only a Dignified Street: That Is the Best McAneny's Commission Can Promise After Its Investigation," The New York Times, March 24, 1912.
+&lt;sup>59 "Fifth Avenue Only a Dignified Street: That Is the Best McAneny's Commission Can Promise After Its Investigation," The New York Times, March 24, 1912.

-59 "Historic Fifth Av.
+&lt;sup>60 "Historic Fifth Av.
 Now a Sad Wreck," The New York Evening Journal, September 19, 1911.